Finances when you leave prison

 You might want to get some training when you leave prison to help you with job opportunities.
 Jobcentre Plus can give you information about colleges and courses, and you could even get some money to help pay for certain courses.

 Thanks to Citizens Advice Bureau for help with this article.
+If you’re still looking for more advice and information:

 - Nacro offers advice and support if you have a criminal record, and can they can help you when it comes to telling employers.
 Ring their helpline on 0300 123 1999